LiveHelperChat/doc/docs/integrating.md

 Few possible cases

-### You are offline but page shows that you are online
+### You are offline, but page shows that you are online

 * You have setup department online hours, and chat just shows status based on that.
 * There is 5 minits timeout before chat status change to offline.
 It's time before last time operator was seen.
 This can be changed in chat configuraiton.
 I suggest do not keep it shorter than 30 seconds.